-Tara Warfield, soprano, is the Chair of Music and Musical Theatre at Shorter University.
-She also serves as the Director of Opera, Voice Area Coordinator, and is Assistant Professor of Voice.
+Tara Warfield, soprano, is the Dean of the School of Fine and Performing Arts, Professor of Music, and Director of Vocal Studies at Shorter University.
 Her teaching experience includes studio voice, vocal literature, vocal pedagogy, lyric diction, and opera workshop.
 In addition to her teaching duties, Warfield serves as a faculty mentor for the SNATS (Student National Association of Teachers of Singing) chapter.
 Dr. Warfield’s students have earned numerous performance awards in state and regional NATS auditions.

 An Illinois native, Warfield holds a Bachelor of Music degree in vocal performance from Eastern Illinois University.
 She continued her graduate studies at The University of Iowa earning a Master of Music degree in vocal performance and a Doctor of Musical Arts degree in vocal performance and pedagogy.
 Her principal teachers include Jerry Daniels, Katherine Eberle-Fink, Stephen Swanson, Shari Rhoads, and Gary Race.
 Dr. Warfield’s musical interests include American art song, vocal pedagogy, and Mozart’s operatic and song literature.